binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

     wlan0     b8:27:eb:01:d4:bb    0.730s
     ```

+6. When using the batctl command it is not very helpful to show mac addresses for each of the mesh nodes.
+It is possible to create a file which will map a macaddress to a hostname.
+Create a file /etc/bat-hosts as root user and add the mac addresses and host names of all your mesh nodes.
+The mac address used is the ether value of the wlan0 interface node on each node.
+A sample /etc/bat-hosts file looks like:

+    ```text
+    b8:27:eb:8e:ec:6c   bi-raspimesh01
+    b8:27:eb:bd:4d:e5   bi-raspimesh02
+    b8:27:eb:01:d4:bb   bi-raspimesh03
+    ```

+now when you run ```sudo batctl n``` you now get:

+    ```text
+    [B.A.T.M.A.N. adv 2017.3, MainIF/MAC: wlan0/b8:27:eb:8e:ec:6c (bat0/ba:bf:0a:fd:33:e5 BATMAN_IV)]
+    IF             Neighbor              last-seen
+            wlan0        bi-raspimesh02    0.890s
+            wlan0        bi-raspimesh03    0.660s
+    ```

+    Create the /etc/bat-hosts file on all of the mesh nodes if you want the mac addresses resolved to hostnames in batctl commands.

 ### Verify the bridge

 1. Now connect your laptop to the Ethernet port on the bridge node.